jgplane/dotfiles/README.md

+Benefits of this dotfiles setup:
+- no extra tooling
+- no symlinks
+- version controlled
+- different branches for different computers
+- easy new computer set up

 ## Setting Up a New Machine

 - Double check that you won't be overwriting anything important (in .bash_profile, et al)